Allocating Memory for DMA in Linux

 After the for loop we are going to be in one of two conditions:

-1. The last_nbuffers variable contains the last number of buffers that fit within the given page size, or
+variable contains the last number of buffers that fit within the given page size, or - We couldn’t even fit one buffer in.

-To finish off the optimisation of the layout we will first run a calculation of the layout for the last_nbuffers value, and then check to make sure we actually fit within the page.
+value, and then check to make sure we actually fit within the page.
 If we did not fit, then our page is too small for the required buffer size and alignment.

 compute(last_nbuffers);